• Deutsch

 • Mobility budget: Provision of a freely usable amount of money for various means of transportation.

-These services are intended to reduce the perceived costs of public transport by Comfort and ease of use via smartphone.
+These offers are intended to reduce the perceived costs of public transport by Comfort and ease of use via smartphone.
 The aim is to make public transport more attractive compared to private transport and thus create a Modal shift towards more sustainable options.

-How do we do it?
+How do we work?

 Real-world labs, data analysis and user-centered solutions